Preventing Privilege Escalation in API Endpoints

 Symptom & Context: Identifying Escalation Vectors

 When API consumers manipulate resource identifiers or tamper with session tokens, the system frequently returns sensitive payloads instead of enforcing strict boundaries.
-This typically stems from fragmented authorization logic that fails to integrate with broader Advanced Access Control & Authorization frameworks, leaving endpoints vulnerable to horizontal and vertical privilege escalation.
+This typically stems from fragmented authorization logic that fails to integrate with broader access control frameworks, leaving endpoints vulnerable to two distinct escalation classes — horizontal (reaching peers’ resources) and vertical (reaching higher-privilege operations).

 Production systems exhibiting these vulnerabilities consistently display the following diagnostic indicators: